willian-onuki/willian-onuki/README.md

  - Experience in language C;
  - Basic experience in language Python;
- - Experience in languages HTML and CSS;
+ - Experience in languages HTML, CSS, JavaScript, Node, Angular, React;
- - I'm learning languages JavaScript and Nunjucks;

 # How to reach me: